-Hak Guna Bangunan, often abbreviated as HGB, is only available to Indonesian citizens – or companies that are incorporated under Indonesian laws.
+Hak Guna Bangunan, often abbreviated as HGB, is only available to Indonesian citizens and local companies, incorporated under Indonesian laws.

-This includes PMA companies that falls under the category ‘foreign direct investment’.
+This includes PMA companies that fall under the category of foreign direct investments, FDI.

-What are the main differences between Hak Guna Bangunan and Hak Pakai?
+Differences Between Hak Guna Bangunan and Hak Pakai

 - You can get a Hak Pakai title as an individual, but Hak Guna Bangunan requires that you open a PMA company